B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 TODO

-## Control your k3s cluster using k9s
+## Controlling the cluster using k9s

 [K9s](https://k9scli.io/) is a terminal based UI to interact with your Kubernetes clusters.
 The aim of this project is to make it easier to navigate, observe and manage your deployed applications in the wild.